JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ```
 Response:
 ```
-[{
+{
   "id": 3
   "name": "Hopewell Medical Center",
-  "location": "3253 Rafael Throughway, Delsieberg, WI 56782-7248" }]
+  "location": "3253 Rafael Throughway, Delsieberg, WI 56782-7248" }
 ```

 #### 4. Endpoint `api/appointments`:
 ### `GET` - `api/appointments`
 Retrieves a list of all appointments.
-- Status code 200 and get all appointments.
+- Status code 200 and all appointments records.
+- Status code 401 if user is not authenticated.
-- Status 404 if no appointment exists.
+- Status code 404 if requested resource is not found.

 Request:
 ```
 curl -X 'GET'
-'api/appointments/'
+'api/appointments'
 ```
 Response:
 ```